PrairieLearn/PrairieLearn/sync/tests.md

 ### Incremental sync
 * A course instance is added
-  * A new course instance should be created in the DB
+  * A new course instance should be created in the `course_instances` table
+  * Associated access rules should be created in the `course_instance_access_rules` table
+* A course instance short name/long name/timezone is updated
+  * The course instance should be updated in the `course_instances` table
 * A course instance is removed
-  * The course instance should be soft deleted
+  * The course instance should be soft-deleted
-  * Any associated access rules should be completely deleted
+  * Any associated access rules should be deleted
 * A course instance with a previously existing UUID is added again
   * The course instance should be set to have `deleted_at = NULL`
+  * The course instance access rules should be created in the `course_instance_access_rules` table

+* A course instance access rule is added
+  * A new access rule should be created in the `course_instance_access_rules` table
+* A course instance access rule is changed
+  * The access rule should be updated in the `course_instance_access_rules` table
+* A course instance access rule is deleted
+  * The access rule should be deleted from the `course_instance_access_rules` table

+## `infoAssessment.json`

+## Fresh sync
+* Assessments are created in the `assessments` table
+* Access rules are created in the `assessment_access_rules` table
+* Zones are created in the `zones` table
+* Alternative groups are created in the `alternative_groups` table
+* Assessment questions are created in the `assessment_questions` table

+## Incremental sync
+* A zone is added
+  * A new zone is created in the `zones` table
+  * Alternative groups are created in the `alternative_groups` table
+  * Assessment questions are created in the `assessment_questions` table
+* A zone is removed
+  * The zone is removed from the `zones` table
+  * The zone's alternative groups are removed from the `alternative_groups` table
+  * The assessment questions under the zone are soft-deleted

+## `question.json`

+## Fresh sync
+* Questions are created in the `questions` table
+* Question tags are created in the `question_tags` table

-## Questions
+## Incremental sync
 * A question is added
+  * Questions are created in the `questions` table
-  * A new question should be created in the DB
+  * Question tags are created in the `question_tags` table
 * A question is deleted
-  * The question is soft deleted, but still present in the DB
+  * The question is soft-deleted from the `questions` table
+  * The question's tags are deleted from the `question_tags` table
-* A question is modified
+* A question is modified (excluding tags)
-  * The modification should be reflected in the DB
+  * The changed attributes are reflected in the `questions` table
+* A question's tags are modified
+  * The old tags are removed from the `question_tags` table
+  * The new tags are removed from the `questions` table
+* A question with a previously-existing UUID is added again
+  * The question is set to have `deleted_at = NULL`
+  * The question's tags are created in the `question_tags` table